Technology Programs & Services

-To help control junk email on campus, Wabash IT Services has licensed Postini Perimiter Manager, a service that keeps junk mail from ever reaching your email inbox.
+To help control junk email on campus, Wabash IT Services has licensed Proofpoint Protection Server, a service that keeps junk mail from ever reaching your email inbox.
 Obvious spam will be automatically blocked, and suspicious messages will be quarantined off-site.
-You will receive a daily email from Postini listing quarantined messages.
+You will receive a daily email from Proofpoint listing quarantined messages.
 The service has a number of user-controlled settings, including approved senders.
-For instructions and more information, see our Postini spam blocking page.
+For instructions and more information, see our Proofpoint spam blocking page.

 The online classifieds tool is intended to offer a centralized, web-based location for the exchange of goods, services and information for the benefit of the Wabash College community.
 Please utilize this system rather than the campus email lists for announcements of this type.

-Many services, including webmail, Moodle, network storage, and library resources, are available from off campus.
+Many services, including webmail, Canvas, network storage, and library resources, are available from off campus.
 See our remote access page for instructions and more information.

 Personal Home Pages